RasheedLewis/VibeCraft/docs/advanced_features_planning/TEMPLATE_CHARACTERS_FEATURE.md

 ## Goals

-1. Provide 4-6 high-quality template character options
+1. Provide 4 high-quality template character options (each with 2 poses)
 2. Make manual testing easier
 3. Seamlessly integrate with existing character upload flow
 4. Allow users to choose template OR upload their own